PLEASE NOTE THE INFO BELOW DATES FROM 2007!

 Does it float: No it sinks and then self destructs doh.

 Why carbon foils: Its light, strong, responsive has a lifetime ltd warranty plus it looks super trick.
-There is no doubt carbon is superior to metal for shaping and performing foils.
+There is no doubt carbon is superior to metal for shaping and performing foil wings.
 And all that at a great value price so why would you consider anything else.

 Can I get tuition: M8 are developing partnerships with qualified instructors at key locations, if you are interested to become an instructor email@example.com Otherwise you could consider travelling to us to learn what we can show you.
 M8 also sends out a DVD with every foilboard which includes footage of foilboarding, The DVD is available seperately for $9.90 including postage to you ! firstname.lastname@example.org

-Whats the price: The price with footstraps is on the product page of this site click on carafino, if you are interested in bindings and boots expect to pay another 4-700 new.
+Whats the price: The price with footstraps is on the product page of this site click on carafino, starting from around $1250AUD, if you are interested in bindings and boots expect to pay another 4-700 new.
 M8 have demo boards which can be sent around Australia.

 We welcome your feedback on how helpful this FAQ was to you, and any suggestions from other foilboarders as the knowledge base grows.